Darell Tokpa

-Darell Tokpa (born 2 June 2001) is a French professional footballer who plays as a forward for Luxembourgisch club Differdange 03 on loan from Amiens.
+Darell Tokpa (born 2 June 2001) is a French professional footballer who plays as a forward for Championnat National 2 club Saint-Colomban Locminé.

 Club career

 Tokpa made his professional debut with Amiens SC in 1–1 Ligue 2 tie with Clermont on 21 November 2020.

 On 12 July 2022, Tokpa moved on a season-long loan to Stade Briochin.
 On 1 February 2023, he moved on a new loan to Differdange 03 in Luxembourg.

 International career

-Born in France, Tokpa is of Ivorian, Guadeloupean and Martiniquais descent.
+Born in metropolitan France, Tokpa is of Ivorian, Guadeloupean and Martiniquais descent.
 He is a youth international for France.